GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Better documentation and evidence to support IFA v6 social criteria and GRASP-type assessments where relevant.
+Better documentation and evidence to support GLOBALG.A.P.
+IFA social criteria and GRASP-type assessments where relevant.

 -